Integer-Forcing Linear Receivers: Problem Statement

 While we formally impose a separate power constraint on each antenna, we note that the performance at high SNR (in terms of the diversity-multiplexing tradeoff) remains unchanged if this is replaced by a sum power constraint over all antennas instead.

-\begin{definition}[Rate] Each of the $2M$ encoders transmits at the same \text{rate} The \textit{total rate} of the MIMO system is just the number of transmit antennas times the rate, $2M R_{TX}$. \end{definition} \begin{remark} Since the transmitters do not have knowledge of the channel matrix, we focus on the case where the $2M$ data streams are transmitted at equal rates.
-We will compare the integer-forcing receiver against successive cancellation V-BLAST schemes with asymmetric rates in Section \ref{subsec:rateallocation}. \end{remark}
+\begin{definition}[Rate] Each of the $\mrt$ encoders transmits at the same\footnote{Since the transmitters do not have knowledge of the channel matrix, we focus on the case where the $\mrt$ data streams are transmitted at equal rates.
+We will compare the integer-forcing receiver against successive cancellation V-BLAST schemes with asymmetric rates in Section \ref{subsec:rateallocation}.} \text{rate} The \textit{total rate} of the MIMO system is just the number of transmit antennas times the rate, $\mrt \cdot R_\tx$. \end{definition}